Elvic-Development/SobrietyApp/README.md

-# EachDay for Android
+# Lotus for Android

-Welcome to EachDay's android repository.
+Welcome to Lotus's android repository.
 EachDay is a mobile application (for Android Oreo and above) to allow users to track what they are trying to be sober from.

 ## Features
 - A